This Veggie Egg Cups recipe was given to us by community member, Janice B and it’s perfect for the 17 Day Diet or any low carb way of eating!

 I’ve been loving the 17 Day Diet since 2011.
 I love sharing my favorite healthy recipes and meal plans to keep you motivated and on the right path to success!

-When I’m not hanging out here, I enjoy quick trips to the Oregon Coast, designing my jewelry line and watching Outlander!
+When I’m not hanging out here, I enjoy quick trips to the Oregon Coast, designing my jewelry line, being a proud Swiftie, and tinkering with my personal Youtube Channel!

 Are you new to the 17 Day Diet?
 Check out my latest book, Fast Track Your Weight Loss With The 17 Day Diet on Amazon! (aff link)